Fife Coast Railway: The twentieth century

+Decline and closure

 In 1959 the first diesel multiple units appeared on some trains, and in April 1960 they took over most of the passenger operation in the area.
 The decline of local goods services accelerated and on 5 October 1964 most local goods stations were closed, and on 6 September 1965 the entire line between Leven and St Andrews closed to passenger trains; the section from St Andrews to Crail closed completely.
 The residual goods service at Crail could not survive on its own, and from 18 December 1966 the entire line from Leven was closed.

 Parts of the line have been used for the Fife Coastal Path, a popular walking route.
 There is no railway use on the former line at present.

 The Leven to Thornton section continued and through passenger trains ran to Edinburgh, and at first it seemed that this could continue; but passenger business on those trains too was small and a huge loss was incurred in running the trains; the line between Thornton and Leven closed to passengers on 6 October 1969.